 Hunting Report: Hunting has been pretty good but not easy.
 Every hunt requires scouting and a solid plan, which is different than most other years due to the birds not moving around much.

 Name: Russell Brzezinski

-Water Conditions: Small bodies of water are frozen already.
+Water Conditions: Small bodies of water are Froze – hunting big water

 Season Stage: Late Season stage